Amirul2004/Haziq_cryptography/Assignment/Practical Test/Practical test 1/README.md

 ```bash
 vim  signed_message.txt
 ```
 and put anything inside that can testify that this is your work and then we can use the cat command to check the content

 ![alt text](Screenshot/CreateSignFile.png)

+result from cat : I, Haziq, declare that this is my, and solemly my work

 2. Sign the file: